-Welcome to the Center of Excellence on Elder Abuse & Neglect at the UC Irvine School of Medicine, Program in Geriatrics, where we are dedicated to developing innovative programs to address elder abuse and neglect.
+Welcome to the Center of Excellence on Elder Abuse & Neglect at the UC Irvine School of Medicine, Division of Geriatric Medicine and Gerontology, where we are dedicated to developing innovative programs to address elder abuse and neglect.

 Why focus on elder abuse?